Updated: 4 days ago

 Thanks for reading all the way the the end.
 For more photos of our fun summer, check out my Instagram account – https://www.instagram.com/kimberly.wyse/ .
 Now, I’m going to take a nice, long bath with absolutely zero guilt.
 (Eh, at least not much guilt.)

 If you enjoyed this post, will you please PIN this image?
-Hover your mouse over the image and click the Pinterest icon.
+Click on this picture to save this post on Pinterest!
 It will help spread the word to other parents who are learning how to manage after crisis.
 Thanks!